yaadlabs/DAO/docs/overview.md

 When the `LambdaBuffers.ApplicationTypes.Vote.VoteMinterActionRedeemer` redeemer is set to `Mint`, this policy performs the following checks:

-  - There is exactly one `LambdaBuffers.ApplicationTypes.Configuration.DynamicConfigDatum` in the reference inputs, marked by the configuration NFT (The corresponding `CurrencySymbol` and `TokenName` are provided by the `ConfigurationValidatorConfig` argument).
+  - There is exactly one `LambdaBuffers.ApplicationTypes.Configuration.DynamicConfigDatum` in the reference inputs, marked by the configuration NFT (The corresponding `CurrencySymbol` and `TokenName` are provided by the `ValidatorParams` argument).
   - There is exactly one `Dao.Types.TallyStateDatum` in the reference inputs, marked by the Tally NFT.
   - Exactly one valid vote NFT is minted with the valid token name.
   - The token name matches the `voteTokenName` field of the `DynamicConfigDatum`.